Las Vegas man with 39 Teslas accused of defrauding more than 10K victims

 In a press release, Department of Justice officials allege that investors were led to believe that Chandran’s companies were soon to be purchased by a wealthy group of investors.
 According to the indictment, no such group was prepared to buy the companies, and “a substantial portion of the funds were misappropriated for other business ventures and the personal benefit of Chandran and others.”

-Chandran faces charges of wire fraud and engaging in monetary transactions in criminally derived property.
+Chandran faces charges of wire fraud and engaging in monetary transactions in the criminally derived property.

 If convicted, he faces decades in prison.
 Because the case is federal, a booking photo of Chandran was not provided.